 Being transgender is not new.
-Gender-affirming care is not new.
 What is new is the disturbing rise of efforts to make the existence of transgender youth a cultural battleground for political gain.

 Thank you for the opportunity to share my perspective with the Committee.
 I urge you to vote "Ought Not to Pass" on these harmful and unnecessary bills.